KabyleBOT/medusa-fulfillment-mondialrelay/README.md

 - The plugin now supports the new print in store feature.
 The plugin will return the pickup point reference in the shipment data.
 The pickup point reference can be used to print the label in the store.

-- You need to add "print"="in_store" in the shipping option metadata created withing the mondialrelay provider.
+- You need to add print=in_store in the shipping option metadata created withing the mondialrelay provider.

 - If print don't equal to in_store the default A4 PDF label will be returned.